ruocwang/ruocwang.github.io/index.md

 ## Outreach
-- **[ARC Group]** The ARC group - AIGC Research Collaboration - is a collective of multiple laboratories dedicated to exploring key areas in foundation models (LLMs, MLLMs, Diffusion Models, etc.).
+- **[ARC Group]** ARC (AIGC Research Collaboration) is a collective of multiple laboratories dedicated to exploring key areas in multimodal foundational agents (LLMs, MLLMs, Diffusion Models, etc.).
 The team aims at pushing the boundary of SOTA academic research, and eventually commercialize the results. **Since established in Aug 2023, we have expanded to 9 researchers.
-We have achieved a project success rate of 100%, with 3 papers under review and 2 projects in wrapup stage.**.
-For more information on our culture and how to apply, please refer to [here](https://docs.google.com/presentation/d/1PtRwK6KuqNhExz_ouiu1UDva5Fw6R7PuvrxsVCzSA9U/edit?usp=sharing).
+We have achieved a project success rate of 100%, with 3 papers under review and 2 projects in wrapup stage.** For more information on our principles and how to apply, please refer to [here](https://docs.google.com/presentation/d/1PtRwK6KuqNhExz_ouiu1UDva5Fw6R7PuvrxsVCzSA9U/edit?usp=sharing).

 - **[VC/Startups]** I've been interviewing for VC positions.
 If you are in VC/Startup business and for any reason is looking for people with domain knowledge in A.I., I'd be delighted to have a chat with you.